-٠ Firstly, all information transferred to us about a child from a previous setting is scrutinised to identify where previous concerns have been raised regarding any area of the child's development. ٠ Pupil progress meetings are held 3 times per year with the class teachers, deputy and SENDCo, and any child who is not making expected progress will be considered for an intervention, focusing on their particular area of need, e.g., reading, writing. • In addition, parents/carers and class teachers may also raise concerns as they arise throughout the school year. • When an additional need is identified, it may be appropriate for a child to be considered for an intervention.
-We deliver interventions to support children with phonics, reading, writing, number work, speech and language, physical skills and social skills.
-Our interventions are well established and monitored on a termly basis to ensure they are having the desired impact and meeting the child's needs. • Sometimes a child's needs are such that they cannot be met in a group intervention, and they require a more individualised program.
-In this case, the level of support will be planned carefully by the SENDCo and class teacher following guidance from outside agencies. • Additional support that a child receives is detailed on an IEP and these are reviewed 3 times per year.
-How are parents involved in the education setting?
-How can I be involved? • We work closely with parents/carers to ensure the well-being of their child. • Parents/carers are involved in the decision-making process about their child's support.
-Many teachers are available on the playground at the end of the day to have a quick • chat with parents/carers.
-If a more detailed conversation is needed, then we ask • - that an appointment is arranged through the school office. • Parents can get involved in school-life in a number of ways.
+• • • • • • • • • • Firstly, all information transferred to us about a child from a previous setting is scrutinised to identify where previous concerns have been raised regarding any area of the child's development.
+Pupil progress meetings are held 3 times per year with the class teachers, deputy and SENCo, and any child who is not making expected progress will be considered for an intervention, focusing on their particular area of need, eg, reading, writing.
+In addition, parents/carers and class teachers may also raise concerns as they arise throughout the school year.
+When an additional need is identified, it may be appropriate for a child to be considered for an intervention.
+We use interventions to support children with Phonics, reading, writing, number work, physical skills and social skills.
+Our interventions are well established and monitored on a termly basis to ensure they are having the desired impact and meeting the child's needs.
+Sometimes a childs needs are such that they cannot be met in a group intervention, and they require a more individualised program.
+In this case, the level of support will be planned carefully by the SENCo and class teacher following guidance from outside agencies.
+Additional support that a child receives is detailed on an IEP and these are reviewed 3 times per year. are parents involved in the education setting?
+How can I be red?
+We work closely with parents/carers to ensure the well-being of their child.
+Parents/carers are involved in the decision-making process about their child's support.
+Many teachers are available on the playground at the end of the day to have a quick chat with parents/carers.
+If a more detailed conversation is needed, then we ask that an appointment is arranged through the school office.
+Parents can get involved in school-life in a number of ways.
 These include joining the Governing Body, joining the 'Friends', helping out in school with activities such as craft or reading and attending school events.
-Who can I contact for further information? • The first point of contact is always a child's class teacher.
-A meeting can also be arranged with the SENDCo and/or Head teacher, as appropriate.
+Who can I contact for further information?
+Who can I contact for further information?
+The first point of contact is always a child's class teacher.
+A meeting can also be arranged with the SENCo and/or head teacher, as appropriate.
 This can be arranged through the school office.
-Supportive Parents is an independent group with the specific aim to guide parents/carers in the area of SEND. • • Further links to other appropriate agencies can be found on our web site.
-There • Further links to other appropriate agencies can be found on our web site.
+Supportive Parents is an independent group with the specific aim to guide parents/carers in the area of SEND.
+Further links to other appropriate agencies can be found on our web site.
 There is also a link to the Local Authority's Local Offer.